Website Terms and Conditions

 38.3Online Giving reserves the right from time to time to change the Transaction Fee as well as to introduce new fees and charges.
 Online Giving will use commercially reasonable efforts to notify the Charity of any changes to its Transaction Fee or the introduction of new fees by email and will post its current Transaction Fee on its website.
 Changes to the Transaction Fee will be published on its website in advance of the effective date of the change and will become effective as of the date indicated as the “effective date” in such posting.

 39.1The bank account information provided by the Charity to Online Giving will be used for executing all future transfers that Online Giving makes to the Charity, unless the Charity informs Online Giving otherwise or a transfer is rejected by the recipient bank.
 The Charity is responsible for ensuring that Online Giving is kept informed of the correct and up-to-date details.
-Any changes to the details must be provided in writing by an authorised representative of the Charity and within a sufficient period of time before a transfer is due to be made.
+Any changes to the details must be provided via the Charity’s online account by an authorised representative of the Charity and within a sufficient period of time before a transfer is due to be made.

 39.2If the Charity, or any employee, director, agent or representative of the Charity, provides incorrect, out-of-date or fraudulent information, Online Giving will not be responsible if the payment is not made, is delayed or it is made incorrectly to a third party other than the Charity.